 The information contained within this report has not been independently verified or assured.
-The information in this report includes on third parties. estimates or other information that are subject to significant uncertainties, which may include the methodology, collection and verification of data, various estimates and assumptions, and underlying data that is obtained from third parties.
-Neither AIMIL nor the investment Manager has arranged for independent verification or assurance of the data with respect to its accuracy or completeness.
+The information in this report includes non-financial metrics, estimates or other information that are subject to significant uncertainties, which may include the methodology, collection and verification of data, various estimates and assumptions, and underlying data that is obtained from third parties.
+Neither AIMIL not the Investment Manager has arranged for independent verification or assurance of the data with respect to its accuracy or completeness.